-The methylene blue test is a test to determine the type of methemoglobinemia (a blood disorder).
+The methylene blue test is a test to determine the type of methemoglobinemia, a blood disorder.

 The health care provider wraps a tight band or blood pressure cuff around your upper arm.
 The pressure causes veins below the area to fill with blood.

 The arm is cleaned with a germ killer (antiseptic).
 A needle is placed into your vein, usually near the inside of the elbow or back of the hand.
 A thin tube, called a catheter, is placed into the vein.
-(This may be called an IV, which means intravenous.)
+(This may be called an IV, which means intravenous).
 While the tube stays in place, the needle and tourniquet are removed.

 No special preparation is required for this test.

 There are several types of oxygen-carrying proteins in the blood.
 One of them is methemoglobin.
-Normal methemoglobin levels in blood are usually around 1%.
+Normal methemoglobin level in blood are usually 1%.
 If the level is higher, you can become sick because the protein is not carrying oxygen.
 This can make your blood look brown instead of red.

 Normal value ranges may vary slightly among different laboratories.
+Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.

-Veins and arteries vary in size from one patient to another and from one side of the body to the other.
+Veins and arteries vary in size from one person to another and from one side of the body to the other.
 Inserting an IV may be more difficult for you or your child than for other people.

 Other risks associated with this type of blood test are minor, but may include:

 Updated by: Chad Haldeman-Englert, MD, FACMG, Wake Forest School of Medicine, Department of Pediatrics, Section on Medical Genetics, Winston-Salem, NC.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, David R. Eltz, and Stephanie Slon.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.